xieyuheng/threaded-code-interpreter/README.md

 ## aim

-this repo shows how to embed threaded-code-interpreter in other language.
+this repo shows how to embed threaded-code-interpreter in other languages.

 --------------------------